awsdocs/aws-control-tower-guide/doc_source/unmanage-account.md

 When you unmanage an AWS Control Tower account, all resources provisioned by AWS Control Tower are removed, including any blueprints\.
 The account is moved out of any AWS Control Tower OU and into the **Root** area\.
 The account is no longer part of a registered OU, and it is no longer subject to AWS Control Tower SCPs\.
 You can close the account through AWS Organizations\.

-Unmanaging an account also can be done in the AWS Service Catalog console by an IAM Identity Center user in the **AWSAccountFactory** group, by terminating the Provisioned Product\.
-For more information on IAM Identity Center users or groups, see [Manage Users and Access Through AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](sso.md)\.
-The following procedure describes how to unmanage a member account in AWS Service Catalog\.
+Unmanaging an account also can be done in the Service Catalog console by an IAM Identity Center user in the `AWSAccountFactory` group, by terminating the Provisioned Product\.
+For more information on IAM Identity Center users or groups, see [Manage users and access through AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/controltower/latest/userguide/unmanage-account.html)\.
+The following procedure describes how to unmanage a member account in Service Catalog\.

 **To unmanage an enrolled account**

-1. Open the AWS Service Catalog console in your web browser at [https://console.aws.amazon.com/servicecatalog](https://console.aws.amazon.com/servicecatalog)\.
+1. Open the Service Catalog console in your web browser at [https://console.aws.amazon.com/servicecatalog](https://console.aws.amazon.com/servicecatalog)\.

-1. From the left navigation pane, choose **Provisioned products list**\.
+1. In the left navigation pane, choose **Provisioned products list**\.

 1. From the list of provisioned accounts, choose the name of the account that you want AWS Control Tower no longer to manage\.